betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 )
 ```

 - **Not in play:** checking whether the event has gone in play - as odds change so much in the run I only want to use this strategy pre-play.
-If this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place.
+If this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.
+I appreciate that greyhound races don't go in play, but I wanted this check in place anyway in case I (or you!) wanted to use a version of this strategy on horse racing in the future.

 ``` excel hl_lines="7"
 =IF(